 I am a producer, and I often found myself trying to create the optimal recording process as I write.
 I created templates in my DAW, developed plugin settings for different types of songs, etc. All of this was done to aid me in the songwriting process or to “jumpstart” my music as I write.
 Or so I thought.
 I realized I would get carried away and found myself straying further and further from the actual task at hand.

 While these things are important if you are a home producer, it’s important to distinguish the difference between setting up your rig to be more effective and procrastinating because you find the songwriting process too dreadful.

 Don’t Get Discouraged

 And last but not least, don’t let yourself be discouraged!
-Songwriting is undoubtably tough, and a consistent feeling of not making good progress is enough to make anyone want to give up.
+Songwriting is undoubtedly tough, and a consistent feeling of not making good progress is enough to make anyone want to give up.
 Just remember that the songwriting process is just that, a process.
-By letting yourself get discouraged easy and often, it will be very difficult to get to where you want to be.
-Songwriting isn’t rocket science, its actually way harder!
+Letting yourself get discouraged easily and often will be very difficult to get to where you want to be.
+Songwriting isn’t rocket science; it is actually way harder!
 But it’s only as difficult as you want it to be.
 Follow these tips to better your songwriting.
 And to quote one of the best songwriters of all time:

 “You build on failure.
 You use it as a stepping stone.
 Close the door on the past.
 You don’t try to forget the mistakes, but you don’t dwell on it.
 You don’t let it have any of your energy, or any of your time, or any of your space.”